ubiquity/uad-ui/README.md

 ## Wiki

 We have a [Wiki!](https://github.com/ubiquity/ubiquity-dollar/wiki) feel free to browse it as there is a lot of useful information about the whole repo

-## Analytics Dashboard

-We have created a [Dune Analytics](https://dune.com/ubiquity_dao) dashboard to visualize data for Ubiquity Protocol.

 ## Yarn Workspaces